-Post By Nicholas J. Krob Last week, the Trademark Trial and Appeal Board (“TTAB”) issued a precedential ruling rejecting registration on the Principal Register of two marks on the basis that the goods for which the marks were to be used were unlawful.
-The Applicant, JJ206, LLC, d/b/a JuJu Joints (“the Applicant”), sought to register the marks “POWERED BY JUJU” and “JUJU JOINTS” for vaporizing devices for cannabi.......
+Post By Nicholas J. Krob Last week, the Trademark Trial and Appeal Board ("TTAB‚¬) issued a precedential ruling rejecting registration on the Principal Register of two marks on the basis that the goods for which the marks were to be used were unlawful.
+The Applicant, JJ206, LLC, d/b/a JuJu Joints ("the Applicant‚¬), sought to register the marks "POWERED BY JUJU"and "JUJU JOINTS"for vaporizing devic.......
 Read More

 Post By Xiaohong Liu, Ph.D.
-Patent Quality Forum Series – Kansas City, MO on Nov.
+Patent Quality Forum Series - Kansas City, MO on Nov.
 14, 2016 Several senior USPTO executives will host one of the Patent Quality Forum Series at Kansas City, during which they will give presentations and hold panel discussions related to the Enhanced Patent Quality Initiative (EPQI).
-USPTO establishes the EPQI and related work products, processes, services, and measures to ensure h.......
+USPTO establishes the EPQI and related work products, processes, services, and me.......
 Read More

 Post By Caitlin M. Andersen In this final week of the Filewrapper® series on considerations for environmental technology, we will be discussing environmental intellectual property litigation and wrap up with final conclusions and thoughts.
 The grant of a patent is the right to exclude others from the practicing the invention.
-On the other end of the spectrum is technology that is well within the public.......
+On the other end of the spectrum is technology that is well with.......
 Read More

 Post By Brandon W. Clark It is nearly impossible to be backstage at a concert and not hear at least one quote from, or a reference to, the mockumentary This Is Spinal Tap.
 The film, first released in 1984, has gone on to be considered one of the most popular and successful films of all time.
-It has been included on numerous “best ever” lists and in 2002 the National Film Registry of the Library of Congr.......
+It has been included on numerous "best ever"lists and in 2002 the National Film Registry of the.......
 Read More

 The attorneys of McKee, Voorhees & Sease, P.L.C. designed this blog as an informational and educational resource about intellectual property law for our clients, other attorneys, and the public as a whole.
 Our goal is to provide cutting-edge information about recent developments in intellectual property law, including relevant case law updates, proposed legislation, and intellectual property law in the news.